-Although the Natufians or an unknown people living in the Nile delta are the most verisimilar candidates to impersonate the gods who brought civilization to Egypt, the climatic changes that occurred between fifteen and eleven thousand years ago regarded the entire northern hemisphere.
-More than ten thousand years ago, along three of the largest Asian rivers (the Yangtze, Indus and Tigris-Euphrates), agriculture emerged independently [49, 50, 17].
+Although an unknown people living in the Fertile Crescent (or even in the Nile delta) are the most verisimilar candidates to impersonate the gods who brought civilization to Egypt, the climatic changes that occurred between fifteen and eleven thousand years ago regarded the entire northern hemisphere.
+More than ten thousand years ago, along three of the largest Asian rivers (the Yangtze, Indus and Tigris-Euphrates), agriculture emerged independently [73, 74, 18].
 Some time later, the same floodplains hosted the oldest human civilizations.
 It is enticing to imagine that along the corresponding coastlines (today submerged) a precursor phase could have taken place during the deglaciation process.

-In other words, eleven thousand five hundred years ago, there might have been several "Atlantises" (some modern authors proposing them in diverse distant locations may actually be right), although none of them could have actually been related to Egypt, a possibility that instead was within reach for peoples living closer.
+Broadly speaking, eleven thousand five hundred years ago, there might have been several "Atlantises" (some modern authors proposing them in diverse distant locations may actually be right), although none of them could have actually been related to Egypt or to the Greek culture.

-Indeed, although less likely, it cannot be ruled out that some of the innovative practices recorded in the Middle East twelve thousand years ago were replicated somewhere else along the Mediterranean coast, driven by similar geographic and climatic conditions.
+In theory this relation was instead within reach for peoples living in the Mediterranean area.
+Indeed, although less likely, it cannot be ruled out that some of the innovative practices recorded in the Near East twelve thousand years ago were replicated somewhere else along the Mediterranean coast, driven by similar geographic and climatic conditions.
 To this extent, the seabed lying south of the 38th parallel (see fig. 7) are the most indicated.